 In the competition, contestants have a 120-second time limit (like on an elevator ride) to sell a concept to someone who doesn’t have previous knowledge about their business.
 Winners receive prizes to help them start their business and attract attention to their ideas.

-The event is a tribute to the late Bob Mark, Professor of Practice within the School of Business and Economics.
+The event is a tribute to the late Bob Mark, Professor of Practice within the College of Business.
 Mark started and ran the first four years of the Elevator Pitch Competition and brought the Business Plan Competition to Michigan Tech.
 The Bob Mark Elevator Pitch Competition and other efforts support his entrepreneurial spirit that continues to live on in students, faculty, and staff.

 Advice from Bob Mark